 In terms of pricing, Satellite NBN can cost anywhere from $34.95 per month for Activ8me’s 150GB (15GB peak/135GB off-peak) plan and $199.95 per month for SkyMesh’s Sky Muster Plus plan with 150GB of usage for video and VPN.

-While Starlink can cost a little more than Satellite NBN at a baseline, the unlimited data and speeds involved may mean you’re getting a lot more bang for your buck.
+While Starlink can cost a little more than Satellite NBN at a baseline, the unlimited data and speeds involved may mean you’re getting more bang for your buck.

 It’s been a bit of a raw deal for rural Australians who need to rely on satellite NBN to run a business for some time now, so it's no surprise that many people are itching are eagerly awaiting the opportunity to take Starlink for a whirl.

 If you're stuck on satellite NBN in the meantime, it's worth revisiting your bill and comparing it against the latest plans and deals.
 Below are the most popular satellite NBN plans available this week.